Let us answer your frequently asked questions!

 *Please remember to review our cancellation policy that is provided in the online booking process.*

-What Should I expect during a drug screen?
+What should you expect during a drug screening?

 When you show up for your appointment, there may be a slight wait.
 Please have a seat in the lobby and we will be with you as soon as we are available.
 To start the drug screening process,